Dr Carolynne White

 - School of Health Sciences

 - Department of Health and Medical Sciences

-Dr Carolynne White is a lecturer in health promotion and convenor of the Health across the Lifespan major in the Bachelor of Health Sciences.
+Dr Carolynne White is a lecturer in health promotion and convenor of the Health Promotion major in the Bachelor of Health Sciences.
 Carolynne is interested in person-centred health care and empowering all people to participate in activities that benefit their health and well-being.

 Carolynne has worked extensively in health promotion and occupational therapy with adults in mental health (community and forensic), community health, and research settings.
 Carolynne previously worked as a project officer with the Health Promotion team at Access Health and Community (formerly Manningham Community Health Service).
 In her role at Access Health and Community, Carolynne co-ordinated two projects:

 - “Framework for Inclusion” aimed to address systemic barriers to accessing primary health care services experienced by people with mental illness through capacity building and the development and trial of person-centred care co-ordination.

 - “The Biggest Winner: It’s about well-being, not weight” used evidence-based practice principles to develop a person-centred approach to working with people who are concerned about their weight.
 This project was awarded the 2015 Victorian Healthcare Association Member’s Choice Award, which recognises innovative approaches to healthcare that are transferable across the health sector, and was a finalist in the 2015 HESTA Primary Health Care Awards - Team Excellence category.

 Carolynne’s PhD thesis investigated the relationships between the activities and occupations, and health and well-being of adults living with ongoing health conditions.
 Prior to commencing her PhD, Carolynne worked as a research clinician, where she gained experience coordinating randomised control trials of self-management programs for adults living with mental illness.
 Carolynne is experienced in qualitative and quantitative research methodologies and is available to supervise research students.